alexalemi/blog.alexalemi.com/a-degree-of-certainty.md

 Very small changes in percentage near 1.0 require massive amounts of evidence to justify.
 Massive changes in log-odds away from 0 require very little evidence to justify.
 Neither of these is ideal.

 <aside><sup id="alternative">xxa-alternative</sup>
   In writing this post it occurred to me that this might actually be a better way to derive Jeffrey's prior in the first place.
 One could say that Jeffrey's prior is a <i>uniform</i> prior (in the Laplace sense) in the parameterization for which the KL divergence is also <i>uniform</i>.
-Transforming this uniform prior in the uniform parameterization to any other is what gives you the square of the determinant of the metric form we are used to seeing.
+Transforming this uniform prior in the uniform parameterization to any other is what gives you the square root of the determinant of the metric form we are used to seeing.
 </aside>

 The question then becomes: *What is the best parameterization?*  How close to